Bamboo construction: Case studies

 Bamboo was used for the structural members of the India pavilion at Expo 2010 in Shanghai.
 The pavilion is the world's largest bamboo dome, about 34 m in diameter, with bamboo beams/members overlaid with a ferro-concrete slab, waterproofing, copper plate, solar PV panels, a small windmill, and live plants.
 A total of 30 km of bamboo was used.
 The dome is supported on 18-m-long steel piles and a series of steel ring beams.
 The bamboo was treated with borax and boric acid as a fire retardant and insecticide and bent in the required shape.
 The bamboo sections were joined with reinforcement bars and concrete mortar to achieve the necessary lengths.

 Bamboo has been used successfully for housing in Costa Rica, Ecuador, El Salvador, Colombia, Mexico, Nepal and the Philippines.
 An appropriate way of using bamboo for housing is considered to be "bahareque encemendato", or "improved bahareque"/"engineered bahareque".
-This method takes the Latin America vernacular construction system bahareque (a derivative of wattle and daub and engineers it, making it considerably more durable and resistant to earthquakes and typhoons.
+This method takes the Latin America vernacular construction system bahareque (a derivative of wattle and daub) and engineers it, making it considerably more durable and resistant to earthquakes and typhoons.

+Panyaden International School in northern Thailand expanded its campus with a bamboo sports hall designed by Chiangmai Life Architects.
+Inspired by the lotus flower, the hall spans 782 square meters and includes courts for various sports and a liftable stage.
+The innovative design uses prefabricated bamboo trusses spanning over 17 meters, ensuring the structure can withstand high-speed winds and earthquakes.
+The hall's natural ventilation and insulation provide year-round comfort, while its use of bamboo maintains a zero-carbon footprint.

+Bamboo is one of the primary materials for the flood resistant homes in Pakistan designed by Yasmeen Lari.
+The technique is derived from the vernacular tradition of Sindh.
+It uses bamboo and mud brick.